raspberrypilearning/tree-life-simulator/en/step_2.md

 --- /task ---

-Plant the cloned trees in random positions across the Stage.
+Next, plant the cloned trees in random positions across the Stage.

 --- task ---